whataboutyou-ai/eunomia/docs/community/contribute.md

 ## Improving the Documentation
-Install the required dependecies with `poetry` including the documentation dependencies:
+Install the required dependecies with [poetry][poetry-home] including the documentation dependencies:

 ```bash
 poetry install --with docs